 Entrances to dungeons will be circular and will open diagonally.
-According to anti-flood measurements they should withstand a so-called “hundred year flood.”
+According to anti-flood measurements, they should withstand a so-called “hundred-year flood.”
 The workers will create barriers there, so that water from the Vltava river will not be able to enter the dungeons.
-Galleries, cafeterias, and especially public toilets will be built inside the dungeons, because there is a lack of toilets around the boardwalk currently.
+Galleries, cafeterias, and especially public toilets will be built inside the dungeons because there is a lack of toilets around the boardwalk currently.

-“I want to lift the area up not only from the aesthetic point of view, but also functionally, and that is why this year we plan to place new benches, especially designed for the boardwalks, at Rasin’s waterfront.
+“I want to lift the area up not only from the aesthetic point of view, but also functionally, and that is why this year we plan to place new benches, specially designed for the boardwalks, at Rasin’s waterfront.
 We will also test the working of smart trashcans and smart lamps there,” the city mayor adds.
 Change and revitalization of other Prague boardwalks will follow.
 The reconstruction will start this autumn (2017) and should be finished at the beginning of the next summer season in 2018.

 Prague boardwalks are an irreplaceable part of life in the capital city.
 They are in areas of the city that are protected historical zones.
 Nowadays, they serve shipping companies and are also used for leisure activities, cultural events, gastronomic showcases, sporting competitions, and other various events.
 The main cycling route is along the right side of the bank, which thousands of people use every day.